• Skip to primary navigation

 Can you make a giant meringue in advance?

-You can bake the meringue one day in advance and leave it in the closed oven overnight.
-Decorate the dessert before serving.
+Yes.
+Bake the meringue one day ahead and leave it in the closed oven overnight, then decorate it just before serving.

 Can you decorate a large meringue with frozen berries?